divineprog/MoSyncApps/TwitterReader/Blogposts/TwitterReaderBlog1.md

 * Ease of learning and using the framework
 * Functionality (are the features needed to implement the TwitterReader UI available?)

+Technical critera:

+* Framework support (which platforms does the framwork run on)

-The above are to a large extent subjective criteria.
+The above criteria are to a large extent based on subjective assessments.
 But you don't have to accept our view.
 The source code is available, and we provide screenshots and videos, so you can judge yourself.

-Note that we apply these criteria to the test app.
+Note that we apply the evaluation criteria to the test app we use.
 Our evaluation is best characterised as a case based study.
-We do not capture every aspect of the libraries, but we capture the aspects relevant for the TwitterReader app.
+We do not capture every aspect of the UI frameworks, but we capture the aspects relevant for the TwitterReader app.

-To make results a bit more concrete, we will grade each critera on a scale from 1 to 5, where 1 is the worst, and 5 is the best.
+To make results a bit more concrete, we will grade each critera on a scale from 1 to 5, where 1 is the worst, and 5 is the best (again these are subjective values).
 Here are the grading critera:

 Graphical appearance: